djalbat/yapp/README.md

 Yapp is fully configurable.
 You can style it overall or target specific syntaxes.
 Yapp's plugin architecture also makes it easy to support additional languages.

-Yapp also supports [FiraCode](https://github.com/tonsky/FiraCode).
-See the dedicated section below for instructions.
+Yapp supports [FiraCode](https://github.com/tonsky/FiraCode).
+See the dedicated section below for more details.

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)